bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 ## `this` lookup

 Earlier, we looked at how normal variables get resolved in a function.
 But whenever you write `this.someThing`, the value of `this` does NOT get resolved in the same way.
-It is called as a `ThisExpression`
+It is called as a `ThisExpression` and gets resolved specially (GetThisEnvironment)

 ### Types of environments

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxMjQ2MTQ5NCwtMzc5NjEwMjg0LC0xOT
+eyJoaXN0b3J5IjpbLTE3MDEwNTA5NzgsLTM3OTYxMDI4NCwtMT
-I3OTg2NzkzLDE1ODA5NTcyNDYsNzcwODQ5MTk2LC05MjI4NzM3
+kyNzk4Njc5MywxNTgwOTU3MjQ2LDc3MDg0OTE5NiwtOTIyODcz
-MDgsLTIwOTczNDIzMzYsNDEyNTY3NTU2LC0zODAzNTI5NTMsMT
+NzA4LC0yMDk3MzQyMzM2LDQxMjU2NzU1NiwtMzgwMzUyOTUzLD
-k4MjgzMzY3LC04ODYyODI4NTUsMTc5Mjk3MjQ1NCwxNDMzMTcw
+E5ODI4MzM2NywtODg2MjgyODU1LDE3OTI5NzI0NTQsMTQzMzE3
-ODk0LC05ODY1MDM3NjksLTU1NzU1MzQyMCwxNDc5ODcyMTU3LD
+MDg5NCwtOTg2NTAzNzY5LC01NTc1NTM0MjAsMTQ3OTg3MjE1Ny
-gwMDc4MzI5MSwxNzUxNjQ2MzU2LC0xNzg2NDg3NDIwLDU3OTg0
+w4MDA3ODMyOTEsMTc1MTY0NjM1NiwtMTc4NjQ4NzQyMCw1Nzk4
-MTM1Ml19
+NDEzNTJdfQ==
 -->